 I see that we can take a bag with us to the bivouac area that the race officials will collect during race check-in.

 The organizers do transport your extra bag(s) from the bivouac to the post-race hotel, and we have never had a problem with luggage being lost.
 We suggest that you utilize a lock for your bag(s) regardless of where you leave them.

 What city do we fly into/out of in Morocco?

 We will rendezvous in Errachidia, Morocco before the race and then travel by bus to the first bivouac (campsite).
 After the race we are transported, by bus, back to Ouarzazate and assigned a hotel room, which is shared with another competitor.
 (If you wish to share with a certain person, you can provide that person’s name in the registration section of your on-line MDS account.)

 Do I need an entry visa to enter Morocco?

 Residents of the US, Canada, Australia, New Zealand and the UK do not need to obtain a visa to enter Morocco.
 To find out if the passport you hold requires an entry visa, please CLICK HERE.
 There is no departure tax in Morocco.

 What currency is used in Morocco?

 The official currency of Morocco is the Dirham, but the Euro is widely accepted (however, you may not get a favorable exchange rate from local merchants).
-Numerous ATMs/Bankcard machines can be found in larger cities (like Errachidia and Ouarzazate) and you can pull cash from those options.
+Numerous ATMs/Bankcard machines can be found in larger cities (like Errachidia and Ouarzazate) and you can pull cash from those machines.
 Some businesses do not take credit cards, so it’s always a good idea to have some local currency on hand.

 Do I need to carry my passport with me during the event?